GeoscienceAustralia/ptha/misc/nearshore_testing_2020/sources/README.md

-The directories here contain code and data to create vertical deformation rasters from published earthquake source inversions, and (in most cases) smooth the result with a Kajuira filter.
+The directories here contain code and data to create vertical deformation rasters from published earthquake source inversions, and (in most cases) smooth the result with a Kajiura filter.

+*Beware in some cases the folder names have slightly misleading years; for instance the source model referred to as "RomanoEtAl2015" is actually based on a paper "Romano et al. (2014)".
+In the paper it is correctly called the R14 source.
+Because such references persist throughout the code I will keep them as is.*

 # How to run it